in 1989, dinosaur tracks were revealed at the Culpeper Stone Company near Stevensville

 Source: US Geological Survey, Culpeper East 7.5x7.5 topographic quadrangle (2013)

-Herds of plant-eating dinosaurs and packs of predators walked across the muddy shorelines on the edges of lakes in Triassic Period basins.
+Herds of plant-eating dinosaurs and packs of predators walked across the muddy shorelines on the edge of lakes in Triassic Period basins.
 Those basins were created as the crust of Pangea cracked and the Atlantic Ocean opened up.
 In what is now Northern Virginia east of the Blue Ridge, a lake sometimes as much as 60 miles long and 10 miles wide existed for 30 million years.
-Tracks discovered in Triassic sediments show that other basins near Richmond and Danville were also home to dinosaurs, based on discover of tracks in the sediments.
+Tracks discovered in Triassic sediments show that other basins near Richmond and Danville were also home to dinosaurs.

 There were no flowering plants then; they had not developed yet.
-At the time, the day was only 23 hours long.
-Since then, the moon has moved further away and the earth spins more slowly.)
+At the time when dinosaurs evolved, the day was only 23 hours long.
+(Since then, the moon has moved further away and the earth spins more slowly.)
 Monsoons swept across the continent, redistributing heat and moisture.
 Storms created floods, and floods deposited sediments.

-Several hundred feet of sediments have eroded off the Blue Ridge over the last 215 million years, and were deposited in the Triassic basins in the process.
-Most of the floods washed away evidence of life, and typically the tracks of dinosaurs disappeared quickly as storms or wind moved sediments around, and 50-70 million years of sediments deposited in the Middle Jurassic-Early Cretaceous have also eroded away with whatever evidence they once contained of dinosaurs, ferns, cycads, and the earliest flowering plants.
-Geologic formations in the western United States and China show that giant sauropods lived in that time period.2
+Thousands of feet of rock have eroded off the Blue Ridge over the last 215 million years, filling the Triassic basins in the process.
+Most of the floods washed away evidence of life, and typically the tracks of dinosaurs disappeared quickly as storms or wind moved sediments around.
+In addition, 50-70 million years of sediments deposited in the Middle Jurassic-Early Cretaceous have also eroded away, removing whatever evidence they once contained of dinosaurs, ferns, cycads, and the earliest flowering plants.5

-Animals that lived alongside the dinosaurs have been identified from those pits include Pleurocoelus nanus, Pleurocoelus altus, Priconodon crassus, Allosaurus medius, and Coelurus gracilis.
+Animals that lived alongside the dinosaurs have been identified from those pits, including Pleurocoelus nanus, Pleurocoelus altus, Priconodon crassus, Allosaurus medius, and Coelurus gracilis.
 In the District of Columbia, the thighbone of a 10-ton Astrodon (which could reach foliage as high as 33 feet) was excavated from the McMillan water treatment plant.
 Fossil remains of the Rutiodon phytosaur were found near Dulles Airport and at Solite Quarry near Danville.

 In 2012, a vistor to NASA's Goddard Space Flight Center in Maryland discovered a trackway in the Patuxent Formation deposited during the Cretaceous Period.
 There were 70 footprints from theropods, sauropods, nodosaurs, pterosaurs, and small mammals species.
-The specific trackway may record the foragers - and the animals that hunted the foragers - that crossed a muddy area within a period of several hours or days.3
+The specific trackway may record the foragers that crossed a muddy area within a period of several hours or days, and the animals that hunted the foragers.6

-The tracks remain deeply buried in most cases, but occasionally are exposed.
-Dinosaur State Park in Connecticut has an extraordinary display of Eubrontes tracks, exposed when the state highway department was constructing a building and preserved because a bulldozer operator quickly recognized that he was about to destroy a rare resource.
+Tracks remain deeply buried in most cases, but occasionally are exposed.
+Dinosaur State Park in Connecticut has an extraordinary display of Eubrontes tracks, exposed when the state highway department was constructing a building and preserved because a bulldozer operator quickly recognized that he was about to destroy a rare resource.7

 ichnofossils (traces of dinosaurs) were formed 200+ million years ago when dinosaurs stepped on mud